flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_05/instructions.md

 In our `HorizonsApp`, add a `SliverAppBar` at the top of our `CustomScrollView` and remove the `AppBar` in the `Scaffold`.
-This widget shares similar properties to our existing AppBar, so let's migrate those too.
+This widget shares similar properties to our existing `AppBar`, so let's migrate those too.

 ```dart